armandocomellas1/Desktop-version/README.md

 **This is an example of how you may give instructions on setting up your project locally.**

-This is about a mobile version application, there is two parts so far, header and section in the middle wich l show works and about me.
+This is about a Desktop version application, there is two parts so far, header and section in the middle, added contact form and putted some validation in the form.

 ## Authors